 Left sided facial numbness is a symptom that involves a decreased or complete loss of sensation in this area of the body.
-It can be the result of several different conditions, including a stroke or migraine.
+There are many possible causes including medical conditions and infections.

 Numbness on the left side of the face can present as a loss of feeling, but it may also produce a tingling or burning sensation.
 It is also possible for the facial muscles to become paralyzed and unable to move, which can cause one side of the face to droop.